etchoum9519/KapaTool.update-2.1/README.md

 The responsible person receive the "in.xlsm" Input file (Excel Workbook with macros).
 If the password is entered successfully, the folder opens automatically with the following planning parameters to be filled in:

-    • Projects, Orders or PSP-Elements in any order, comma-separated (with freely selectable colors [See Figure 3 right])
+    • Projects, Orders or PSP-Elements in any order, comma-separated

     • number of working days in the week (5 - 6)